OptChain: Optimal Transactions Placement for Scalable Blockchain Sharding: OptChain Algorithm

 In this part, we will propose a metric to measure the fitness score between the new arrival transaction and shards, which we called Transaction-to-Shard (T2S) score.
 This score is motivated by a well-known graph measurement, called PageRank.
 To be specific, PageRank assigns numerical weighting to each node of a network with the purpose of measuring node relative importance within the network.
 A PageRank vector is a weighted sum of the probability distribution obtained by taking a sequence of random walk steps starting from a specified initial distribution.
 PageRank has been proven to be an efficient method on graph local partitioning, in which nodes in a same set of partition tend to have a similar weight.

 Although regular PageRank computation could cost considerable runtime, we utilize the trait that TaN is acyclic and the order of nodes' appearance is also TaN's topological order to devise a fast T2S-score computation of each nodes.
 To be specific, we represent the T2S-scores of a transaction $u$ to shards under a $k$-dimensional vector $p(u)$, in which the entry $i$ measures the fitness between $u$ and shard $i$.
 Denote $r[i]$ as the value of entry $i$ of vector $r$.
-Also, let $N_{in}(u)$ ($N_{out}(u)$) as a set of input (output) transactions of $u$. $p(u)$ is computed by the following equation:
+Also, let $N_{in}(u)$ be a multiset of input transactions of $u$, where the number of appearances of a transaction corresponds to the number of UTXO(s) that $u$ spent from it.
+On the other hand, $N_{out}(u)$ is a multiset of output transactions of $u$. $p(u)$ is computed by the following equation:

 where $\alpha$ is a constant in $(0,1]$ and $s(u)$ is a starting vector for a node $u$. $s(u)$ is initiated as follows:

 \begin{itemize} \item If $u$ is a new arriving node, $s(u) = \{0\}^k$ \item Otherwise, $s(u)$ receives a value $\frac{1}{|S(u)|}$ at the entry corresponding to shard $S(u)$ and $0$ elsewhere. \end{itemize}